General Tips for Modifications:

 Squats:

-Modification: Use box squats or seated squats where the client sits back onto a bench or chair, limiting the knee’s range of motion and reducing stress.
+Modification: Try sit squats instead- stand in front of a bench or chair, slowly sit down, and then stand up - limiting the knee’s range of motion and reducing stress.

 Lunges: